|

 available as an option.
 To build your own binary from source

-code you need a HP C compiler.
+code you need the HP C compiler.

 Download the source archive to MPE, unpack it with tar and run